 Next, visit the SEC site and verify everything is as it should be, as mentioned earlier.

-Finally, reach out and contact a few of your top choices.
+Finally, reach out and contact a few of your multiple choice candidates.
 You might want the best financial advisor near you.
 Or, you might feel that location doesn’t matter, which in most cases, it does not.

-Talk to your final list of advisors.
+Talk to your final list of advisors professionals.
 Ask the questions given earlier.
-Learn their processes.
+Learn their legal processes.
 See if you get along.
 And then make your decision!

 Pillar Wealth Management’s co-founder have over 60 years of delivering custom tailored financial planning services to high net worth and ultra-high net worth families.
 For a free no obligation consultation just drop us a quick note here.